IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 The IGLU consortium is composed of 8 research teams, across 6 different countries.
 The project is a total effort of 325 person-months (PM).

-## Public Research Open Access Datasets
+## Public Open Access Datasets and software
 We recorded 3 databases that cover 3 levels of knowledge types and representations giving a gradation in semantic representation and levels of interactions and grounding:<BR>